sport-22/Owliver/docs/bot-1.md

 Examples:

 ```
-If the Question is 'Hellow, how are you?'
+If the Question is 'Hello, how are you?'
 There are two possible answers as '*hello*' wll match twice:
     - Hi there!
     - Hello!